-- 3.7 It is still uncertain at this stage whether the Local Government Sector will be issued with a single one-year financial settlement for 2022/23 or if a Comprehensive Spending Review for the next three years will be launched for consultation.
+3.10 There will be a 3-year Comprehensive Spending Review (2022/23 - 2024/25) and the consultation on this is expected to be launched following the Chancellor's budget speech on 27 October.
 The Council remains in a relatively strong financial position for 2021/22 but the size of the financial challenge for the future is already estimated to be very significant.
-Depending upon national funding and policy decisions taken by Central Government over the coming months then this position could get even more challenging for 2022/23 onwards. - 3.8 To help to begin to address and close the estimated budget gap over the next five years the Council will continue to aim to achieve financial sustainability by growing local income sources and relying less on grant support from Central Government in the future.
+Depending upon national funding and policy decisions taken by Central Government over the coming months then this position could get even more challenging for 2022/23 onwards.

+3.11 To help to begin to address and close the estimated budget gap over the next five years the Council will continue to aim to achieve financial sustainability by growing local income sources and relying less on grant support from Central Government in the future.
 The Council will continue to work collaboratively with its partners, increase its focus on the delivery or joint commissioning of services in a targeted way to ensure that those in most need and who will receive the greatest benefit are the recipients of services.
 It is vital that we learn from our COVID-19 experience and tailor our services and working practices accordingly.